 Ugh, I hope my kids don’t remember me that way.
 So how can I do a better job?
 Here’s what I’ve come up with so far…

-I try to block time with my kids during the day where I’m only focused on them.
+First, I try to block time with my kids during the day where I’m only focused on them.
 Morning and evening are family times (ideally without phones).
-When my 4-year-old is home, I try to do something just the two of us in the late morning.
-I frequently schedule it in my planner or discuss it with my family to help me stick with it.
+When my 6-year-old is home, I try to do something just the two of us in the late morning.
+And, I frequently schedule it in my planner or discuss it with my family to help me stick with it.

 I need to get better at sitting down to play, but frankly, I’m not really a fan of building legos.
 There are other ways to be playful too though.
 Can I race my kids up the stairs today?
 Can I tickle them?
 Tell jokes at dinner?
 Dance to a little music as I make dinner?

-Again, traditions help tremendously with this as well.
+Again, traditions help tremendously with this.
 Every Valentine’s Day “Mr. Mustache” appears instead of mom (it’s really mom wearing a pink mustache).
 During the holiday season, my kids know that I’ll do my best to chase them under the mistletoe for kisses.
 When my kids expect me to be playful because of a prior tradition, it helps force me into it.

 The best solution I’ve found by far for being calmer is meditation.
 If I can consistently sit down for a few minutes every day and focus, I’m a much different mom for the rest of the day.
 It’s like a short rest for my mind that brings clarity and peace.
 The self-care checklist has helped a lot with feeling less frenzied overall as well.
 It makes things like breathing and journaling more of a priority in my life.

 Related Post: How to Meditate for Beginners (From a Mom Seeking Peace)